 12 Jul 2012 – Dedicated to Trees Around The World

 This post will be edited and updated as interesting pix, etc crosses the path.
-Will mark this kind of postings with+ To tree lovers, AT fellow-hikers especially Mike Freed/LOON, retired professor in forestry.
+For all tree lovers, myself included, and AT fellow-hikers especially Mike Freed/LOON, retired professor in forestry.

 Singapore: Bukit Brown cemetery has one of the many magnificent trees, hopefully the highway will be constructed around them as they are part of our ancestors!!

-Singapore: Marine Parade Rd, Pulau Ubin and SIN Botanic Gardens/SBG
+Singapore: Marine Parade Rd (2022, no longer due to MRT-constructions) Pulau Ubin and SIN Botanic Gardens/SBG.

 USA: South Carolina: Sweetgum trees in the fall in SC (Liquidamber Styraciflua).
 Flows off the tongue when you say it like sugarcane molasses – LOON